improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 * What's going on here?
 We're using a **react-router** `Link` element which, when clicked, will send the user to the Route that causes the EmployeeDetail component to render.
 Inside the Link we specify a component to render that is clickable.

 * That's it!
-We made our EmployeeDetail component smart enough to know that, if it wasn't given an Employee object with an ID set, that we were creating a new one.
+We already made our EmployeeDetail component smart enough to know that, if it wasn't given an Employee object with an ID set, that we were creating a new one.
 Cool!

 ## Extra credit

+The **ProjectDetail** component has been implemented already.
+Can you get it hooked up to allow Project create/update?
+How about adding Delete/Restore to the ProjectTable?

 Are you a true champion?
 Figure out how to add validation to prevent the user from creating an Employee with the same name or username as an existing Employee.

 Hint: You might be tempted to drag data down to use it in child components, but it's sometimes easier to leave data up high and pass down worker functions from a parent to a child component.

-### Commit your changes to Git - congrats, you are a React/Redux Master.
+### Commit your changes to Git - congrats, you are a Forms Master.

 ```
 git add .
-git commit -m 'We are validating forms'
+git commit -m "We are validating forms"
 ```